Email Personalization: A Guide to Higher Opens & Engagement

 But not all marketing emails are the same.
 There are good ones, there are great ones, and then there are personalized email campaigns.

-A personalized email is an email crafted with the recipient's specific interests, behaviors, and needs in mind.
-Unlike generic mass emails, these communications stand out for their ability to engage each reader individually.
-By leveraging data points and preferences unique to each recipient, personalized emails are tailored to foster a deeper connection between a brand and its customers.
+A personalized email is an email crafted with the recipient’s specific interests, behaviors, and needs in mind.
+Unlike generic mass sends, these messages stand out because they engage each reader individually.
+By drawing on data points and preferences unique to each recipient, personalized emails create a deeper connection between a brand and its customers.

 To make this type of email a reality, you need personalization to sit at the heart of your marketing strategy.
 It can take your email marketing to the next level, allowing you to serve the perfect products to individual customers within a large-scale campaign that won’t take ages to customize and manage.
 You can orchestrate promotions that weave together multiple channels, technologies, and data points that still cater to shoppers on a one-to-one level.